 SECTION 4.02 SEC Reports.
-Each of the Company and the Guarantor other reports (or copies of such portions of any of the foregoing as the SEC may by rules and regulations prescribe) which the Company or such Guarantor Subsidiary is required to file with the SEC pursuant to Section 13 or 15(d) of the Exchange Act.
+Each of the Company and the Guarantor

+Subsidiaries shall file with the Trustee and provide Securityholders, within 15 days after it files them with the SEC, copies of its annual report and of the information, documents and other reports (or copies of such portions of any of the foregoing as the SEC may by rules and regulations prescribe) which the Company or such Guarantor Subsidiary is required to file with the SEC pursuant to Section 13 or 15(d) of the Exchange Act.
 Notwithstanding that the Company may not be required to remain subject to the reporting requirements of Section 13 or 15(d) of the Exchange Act, the Company shall continue to file with the SEC and provide the Trustee and Securityholders with such annual reports and such information, documents and other reports (or copies of such portions of any of the foregoing as the SEC may by rules and regulations prescribe) which are specified in Sections 13 and 15(d) of the Exchange Act.
 The Company also shall comply with the other provisions of TIA (S)314(a).
+SECTION 4.03 Limitation on Debt.